ParkerGits/add-internationalization-to-react-app-using-react-intl-notes/notes/01-install-and-configure-the-entry-point-of-react-intl.md

 Our `locale` variable first checks for `navigator.languages` and evaluates to `navigator.languages[0]` if that exists.

-"The first value in the aray is typically the preferred language of the user"
+"The first value in the array is typically the preferred language of the user"

 If `navigator.languages` isn't supported by the browser, `locale` evaluates to `navigator.language`.
 If that isn't supported by the browser, `locale` evaluates to `navigator.userlanguage`, and if that isn't supported by the browser, `locale` will finally evaluate to `en-US`.